The Ultimate Guide to Prague Solo Travel (2023)

 Prague Weather & Costs

 The warmest time of year for visiting Prague is in the summer months (June through August).
-However, these are also when tourist crowds are at their heaviest, which can drive up travel costs, and the rainiest months for Prague.
+However, these are also when tourist crowds are at their heaviest, which can drive up travel costs, and Prague’s rainiest months.
+Consider bringing an eco-friendly travel umbrella if you go during this time.

 The winter months (November through February) are drier but also the coldest.
 These months could be best for budget solo travel to Prague.